StatProviderComparisons/statprovidercomparisons.github.io/README.md

-# Statistical issues in healthcare provider comparisons

-An online seminar series and mailing list for researchers and practitioners working on methodological aspects of provider comparisons

 ### Organizers
 - Georg Heinze (Medical University of Vienna, Austria)
 - Johannes Rauh (Institute for Quality Assurance and Transparency in Healthcare, Germany)